Understanding Wedding Venue Size Categories: A Guide for UK Brides & Grooms - Cheese Wedding Cake Shop

 Strategic lighting is absolutely crucial, darling.
 Much like the British weather, it can make or break the atmosphere.
 A few well-placed spotlights can transform even the dreariest village hall into something worthy of Downton Abbey.
 Pop up some elegant draping, and suddenly your aunt's questionable dancing looks positively ethereal.

-Speaking of our beloved British weather (bless it), do have a backup plan for outdoor spaces.
+Speaking of our beloved British weather (bless it), do you have a preference for outdoor spaces?
 We've all been to that garden wedding where guests huddled under brollies like penguins at a bus stop.
 Your venue layout should flow as smoothly as a properly-poured pint - no awkward bottlenecks by the loo or traffic jams at the buffet.

 Capacity and Space Requirements